opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     @note
     Pass `-DCMAKE_C_FLAGS="-s WASM=1"` and `-DCMAKE_CXX_FLAGS="-s WASM=1"` to `cmake` if you are targeting WebAssembly.

--#  To build, execute *make*, from the build directory. it is recommended to do this in several threads.
+-#  To build, run make with target "opencv.js" from the build directory.
+It is recommended to do this in several threads.

     For example:
     @code{.bash}
-    make -j7 # runs 7 jobs in parallel
+    make -j7 opencv.js # runs 7 jobs in parallel
     @endcode

     The `opencv.js` found \<cmake_build_dir\>/bin folder is the final product to include into your web pages.